Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/clean-ui-trends-and-how-to-do-it-right.md

 tags:
     - Design
     - UX
+description: Discusses the benefits of clean UI design while warning against usability pitfalls like hiding controls until hover, which can frustrate users.
 ---

 There used to be a trend in software creation where users would ask software developers to “add a type drop down to the auto date section”; and the developer would just do it.
 The result of this obedient style of software development did not result in a clean UI.
 The screenshot below can be found with several others on [this review of Bulk Rename Utility](http://www.softpedia.com/reviews/windows/Bulk-Rename-Utility--82549.shtml).
 This is a highly organised user interface, but is very cluttered.